tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

   ![](images/100/LabGuide100-9f76fbff.png)

-- Let's start out simple to test the bot: In the Message area, type
+- Let's start out simple to test the skill: In the Message area, type
 ```
 Show menu
 ```